dboone/dboone.github.com/_posts/2020-01-27-AgHires-Pens.md

 featured-img: "aghires-pens"
 ---

 These are pens made from Cherry that feature the AgHires logo (https://aghires.com/).
-I used my CNC to create a negative version of the logo and then filled the cavity with tinted epoxy.
+I used my CNC to create a negative version of the logo and then filled the space with tinted epoxy.

 ![aghires-pens](/assets/img/posts/aghires-pens.jpg){:class="img-responsive"}